riverqueue/river/docs/development.md

 ## Releasing a new version

-1. First, prepare a PR with a `CHANGELOG.md` update describing the changes, and update the root `go.mod` to point to the `riverpgxv5` version that is about to be released.
+1. Prepare a PR with a `CHANGELOG.md` update describing the changes.
+Have it reviewed and merged.
-2. Merge the above PR.
-3. Next, fetch the repo locally, bump dependency versions, tag each submodule, and push those tags:
+2. Next, fetch the repo locally, bump dependency versions, tag each submodule, and push those tags:

 ```shell
 git checkout master && git pull --rebase